In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: AXEL detector

-The target value of the field strength in the cell is \SI{3}{\kV/\cm/\bar} but has not been achieved due to discharges between the anode and ground electrodes.
-In the previous study, discharge occurred between the anode and the ground mesh electrodes at the boundaries of the ELCC units and at the screw holes to fix the ELCC units.
+The target value of the field strength in the cell is \SI{3}{\kV/\cm/\bar} but has not been achieved due to discharges between the anode and the ground electrodes.
+In the previous study\cite{11.1093/ptep/ptaa030}, discharge occurred between the anode and the ground mesh electrodes at the boundaries of the ELCC units and at the screw holes to fix the ELCC units.
 As a countermeasure against these discharges, the PTFE plate was divided into two layers; a cover layer was added to cover the gaps between units.
-Also, the screws fixing ELCCs were modified so that they do not penetrate the PTFE plate.
-Figure \ref{fig:elcc_crosssectional} left shows these modifications.
+Also, the screws fixing the ELCCs were modified so that they do not penetrate the PTFE plate.
+Figure \ref{fig:elcc_crosssectional} top shows these modifications.
 However, electrical discharges had still occurred, so additional countermeasures are applied in this study.
 The two-layer structure in the previous study showed discharges presumably on the surface of the polyimide sheet sandwiched between the layers.
 Therefore, polyimide sheets are not used, and the two-layer structure is employed only at the perimeter cells of the unit.
-In addition, to prevent discharge along the holes of the cell, the holes are tapped with the JIS M5 threads as shown in Fig.~\ref{fig:elcc_crosssectional} right.
+In addition, to prevent discharge along the holes of the cell, the holes are tapped using JIS M5 thread as shown in Fig.~\ref{fig:elcc_crosssectional} bottom.